brews/rstat_emulandice2/README.md

 which must match those in the filename of the third (emu_file).
 The rest give the full names and paths of the emulator build and climate data files, the scenario, path to output directory, random seed, and pipeline_id to prepend to the netcdf filename.

 The steering bash script and module will do some basic checks on these arguments, and attempt to write the output directory if it does not exist.

-The current builds are dated 28th-29th January 2024. [need to find a place to put these]

 If no arguments are used, the code should default to running something quick for testing.